shayonc/third-eye/README.md

 # Third-Eye
 Third-Eye helps visually impaired people be better informed about their surroundings.
 This project won the Hack the North 2017 IBM Watson API prize for using Watson's computer vision and natural language underestanding APIs.
-Check out our devpost page: https://devpost.com/software/third-eye-1jgh52
+Here is our devpost page: https://devpost.com/software/third-eye-1jgh52

 ## Inspiration
 One in every 37 people in Canada have visual impairments of some kind.
 We want to help them overcome their visual barriers when they interact with their surroundings.